mtaylor/undercloud-live/README.md

         sudo cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-ens3
         sudo cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-ens6

-1. Make any needed changes to the kickstart file and then run:
+1. [CONTROL],[LEAF] Make any needed changes to the kickstart file and then run:

         liveinst --kickstart /opt/stack/undercloud-live/kickstart/anaconda-ks.cfg

-1. Once the install has finished, reboot the control and leaf vm's.
+1. [CONTROL],[LEAF] Once the install has finished, reboot the control and leaf vm's.

-1. On the control node, edit /etc/sysconfig/undercloud-live-config and set all the defined environment variables in the file.
+1. [CONTROL] Edit /etc/sysconfig/undercloud-live-config and set all the defined environment variables in the file.
 Rememver to set
    $UNDERCLOUD_MACS based on the output from when nodes.sh was run earlier.
 Then run undercloud-metadata on the control node, and refresh the configuration.